-Organizations rely on a complex web of hardware, software, and network resources to carry out daily processes, making it crucial to ensure these assets are acquired, deployed, maintained, and retired strategically.
+Organizations rely on a complex web of hardware, software, and network resources to carry out daily processes, ensuring these assets are strategically acquired, deployed, maintained, and retired.

-While organizations are advised to invest in ITAM tools for maintaining a healthy IT environment, most businesses still track the IT asset lifecycle of devices through spreadsheets.
-According to a report by Workflow, 43% of enterprises still track their IT assets in spreadsheets while 56% don’t manage their IT assets’ lifecycle at all.
+While organizations are advised to invest in ITAM tools to maintain a healthy IT environment, most businesses still track device lifecycles through spreadsheets.
+According to a report by Workflow, 43% of enterprises still track their IT assets in spreadsheets, while 56% don’t manage their IT assets’ lifecycle.

 What is IT asset lifecycle management?